-How Much Does It Cost To Paint A Room?
+How Much Does It Cost To Paint A Typical House?

 So for the sake of this article, we're going to break down the typical costs you'll incur if you're doing the paint job yourself, as compared to the typical cost of hiring a professional painter.

-Average Cost To Paint A Room If You Do It Yourself?
+Average Cost To Paint A Home If You Do It Yourself?

-If you're a DIY fan and you want to paint a room (or rooms) in your home yourself, it's typically going to be much less expensive than hiring a professional painter.
+If you're a DIY fan and you want to paint your home yourself, it's typically going to be much less expensive than hiring a professional painter.